Gorgo (film): Production

-Scenes where Gorgo is driven through the streets of London were shot on a Sunday morning, when there was little other traffic.
-The film studio wanted Gorgo to fight the military, despite director Eugène Lourié's objections.
+Scenes where Gorgo is driven through the streets of London were shot on a Sunday afternoon, when there was little other traffic.

 Gorgo's special effects were achieved by suitmation and miniaturisation, a technique pioneered in the Godzilla films.
 The younger Gorgo was smaller than most giant monsters, so the sets around him were built to a larger scale, leading to an enhanced sense of realism.
-The creatures were also shot with then-pricey slow-motion cameras to create a sense of scale.
-The effects were complex and are well respected by special effects artists and fans.
-The film is also sometimes praised for its innovative ending, in which, unusually for such films, the monsters survive and prevail.
+The creatures were shot with high-speed cameras to create a sense of scale.